-- Parks belonging to the Community Association are zoned Rural - Some of the parkland within developments is zoned Comprehensive Development - Various parcels are zoned Residential - The boardwalk is zoned Water - Conversely, 2008 Murray Road is zoned Institutional P1 even though it is not used as a park.
-Sometimes referred to as "Lions Park", it is owned by the Lions Club.
+- Parks belonging to the Community Association are zoned Rural - Some of the parkland within developments is zoned Comprehensive Development - Various parcels are zoned Residential - The boardwalk is zoned Water - Conversely, 2008 Murray Road is zoned Institutional P1 even though it is not a park.
+Sometimes referred to as "Lions Park," it is owned by the Lions Club and functions like a neighbourhood park.
 Based on the response to a recent effort to sell it to Habitat for Humanity, there is public support for it being a park